pfernandez/catalan-explorations/docs/OVERVIEW.md

 ## 10. How to explore the repo

-See the main `README.md` for up-to-date commands and file paths.
+See the main `../README.md` for up-to-date commands and file paths; `README.md` in this folder summarizes the docs.
 Conceptually, you can approach Basis as:

 1. **A combinatorics playground**